open-policy-agent/eopa/docs/enterprise-opa/tutorials/integrating/go-grpc.md

 git clone https://github.com/StyraInc/enterprise-opa && cp enterprise-opa/proto proto/
 ```

-This will clone the Enterprise OPA blueprints repository down, and copy out the protobuf definitions folder for use in our project.
+This will clone the EOPA blueprints repository down, and copy out the protobuf definitions folder for use in our project.
 We can then update the Buf generation config to match our project's module name.

 In the file `proto/buf.gen.yaml`, change the contents to match the following (customizing the organization and project names to match your project):